-This Musculoskeletal Ultrasound for Sport and Exercise Physicians Workshop will run over a day and a half from 8am on Monday,11th February to 12 noon on Tuesday, 12th February at Rydges Queenstown, the Conference venue.
+This Musculoskeletal Ultrasound for Sport and Exercise Physicians Workshop will run over a day and a half from Monday,10th February to Tuesday, 11th February.
 The workshop is strictly limited to 20 places to ensure an intimate teaching environment using Sonosite machines, with lots of hands on experience in not only diagnostic imaging but also interventional techniques.
 We exceeded capacity last year well before the conference, so secure your position as soon as possible.

 In addition to this, the ACSEP will be offering a free beginners workshop (full) for all delegates new to ultrasound and keen to learn more about ultrasound imaging basics in preparation for using them at their training practices.
-This session will again be run by our sponsors, Sonosite.
-This will run from 2pm to 5pm Sunday 10 February, immediately following the Scientific Conference .
-Delegates can register for this through the Registration page for the main conference.
+This session will again be run by our sponsors, Sonosite, following the Scientific Conference.
 We look forward to many of you being involved in these excellent workshops at the conference.

 The ACSEP Management of Sporting Trauma (MOST) Course teaches Medical Professionals the core skills required to appropriately assess and manage traumatic sporting injuries.
-The MOST Course will run over a day and a half from 8am on Monday, 11th February to 12 noon on Tuesday, 12th February at Rydges Queenstown, the Conference venue.
+The MOST Course will run over a day and a half from Monday, 10th February to Tuesday, 11th February.

 The MOST Course aims to guide you through the assessment and management skills that are essential to manage Sporting Injuries both on and off the field.